 - 1. Students may select other units at G or PG level from the School of ITS. - 2.
 Students intending ongoing study in the Master of Business Informatics should choose units that addresses their future study plans. - 3.
 Students are encouraged to contact the Faculty for more specific advice.

 In addition to course requirements, in order to successfully complete your course you must meet the inherent requirements.
-Please refer to the inherent requirements statement applicable to your course
+Please refer

 Typical study pattern

 UC - Canberra, Bruce

 Standard Full Time, Semester 1 Commencing